Fashion Photography: 9 Tips and Techniques

 If you’re working in a studio, you can purchase backdrops and hang them behind your model.
 Solid colors are a good starting point, but as you get more serious, you may want to invest in some quality hand-painted backdrops.
 (If you’re very artsy, you might try painting them yourself!)

 And if you’re shooting outdoors, make sure you choose your location carefully.
-If the clothing and styling are edgy, hard, or provocative, an setting – with a worn brick wall in the background – will work well.
-On the other hand, if you want a spring or summer look, you might work in a field, a meadow, a beach, a woodland, or on a bank.
+If the clothing and styling are edgy, hard, or provocative, an urban setting – with a worn brick wall in the background – will work well.
+On the other hand, if you want a spring or summer look, you might work in a field, a meadow, a beach, a woodland, or on a river bank.

 8. Experiment with different angles